carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 -   Tends to require _significant_ performance overhead without the aid of a very powerful VM-based execution environment with highly dynamic optimizations.
-    -   The complexity of the implementation in turn creates difficult to _predict_ performance.
+    -   The complexity of the implementation makes it difficult to _predict_ performance; for example, Java applications experience latency spikes when garbage collection runs.
+Predictable performance is a key Carbon goal.